MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-walkthrough.md

     :::image type="content" source="images/ttd-time-travel-walkthrough-hardware-write-breakpoint.png" alt-text="Screenshot of WinDbg Breakpoints window displaying a single hardware read breakpoint.":::

 5. As we are wondering about the size of the greeting string we will set a watch window to display the value of sizeof(greeting).
 From the View ribbon, select **Watch** and provide *sizeof(greeting)*.
+If the value is not in scope the watch window will display - *Unable to bind name 'greeting'*.

     :::image type="content" source="images/ttd-time-travel-watch-locals.png" alt-text="Screenshot of WinDbg displaying a Watch Locals window.":::